adityakmehrotra/Monopoly/README.md

 The Monopoly Project allows users to play Monopoly on their computer with 2-4 players.

 ## Rules
-The rules of the Monopoly Project mimic
+The rules of the Monopoly Project mimic the rules of the Monopoly game by Hasbros.

 Run Main.java to start the game!